“Giving up is something a Lauda doesn’t do.”

 Formula 1 was a dangerous sport then, and three drivers who were present that day later died in race accidents.
 However, most drivers voted against the boycott, and the race went on as planned.

-What caused the crash?
+What Caused the Crash?

 Before the race, the rain had left the tracks wet, but as the event commenced, the weather took a turn for the better, causing the track to dry up slowly.
-Most drivers initially opted for wet tires but promptly made pit stops to switch tires as the weather condition changed.
+Most drivers initially opted for wet tires but promptly made pit stops to switch tires as the weather conditions changed.

 After completing the first lap, Lauda, too, decided to change his tires in response to the evolving track.
 Determined to regain lost time during the pit stop, he pushed harder in his driving.